 Author Marcel Proust came to the Ritz's opening party in 1898 and chose it as his second home.

-Proust could also be checking on the dress code: it's smart casual chic attire - so even if you do wear jeans, please be smart.
-No trainers or sportswear are permitted.
+Proust could also be checking on the dress code.
+It's smart casual chic attire; so please be smart.
+No jeans, trainers or sportswear are permitted.

 This typically means that you should dress neatly and presentably, but you do not need to wear formal attire.
 Men may opt for dress trousers/pants or chinos with a collared shirt, and women may choose a nice dress or blouse with trousers/pants or a skirt.

-It's always a good idea to avoid wearing sportswear, flip flops, or clothing that is too casual.
-When I came with a visitor recently wearing shorts (albeit designer and it was awkward to tell him otherwise before going in), we were discretely asked to leave in the Hemingway bar.
+Avoid wearing sportswear, flip flops, or clothing that is too casual.
+When I recently came with a visitor wearing shorts (albeit designer and it was awkward to tell him otherwise before going in), we were discretely asked to leave in the Hemingway bar.
 So be warned.
+It's frustrating, as I was dressed just right!

 Frankly, I like the opportunity to dress up a bit.
-It's not often I get out to enjoy such luxuries!
+It's not often I get out to enjoy such luxuries, so have fun.

 As soon as 2pm chimes, the loaded silver Champagne bucket beckons at the entrance to the open-curtained, cosy salon.
-Would you pick a flute of Reserve Barons de Rothschild Blanc or Rosé to add even more sparkle to the occasion?
+Would you choose Reserve Barons de Rothschild Blanc or Rosé to add sparkle to the occasion?
+I'm for the Blanc brut, but if you prefer without alcohol, then opt for their bubbly French Bloom or a mocktail.

 The Teas

-Exceptional teas from the TWG Tea Company in Singapore are given pride of place over pages and pages in the menu.
+Exceptional teas from the TWG Tea Company in Singapore are given pride of place over an impressive choice on the tea menu.

 The tea sommelier has picked out black, green and white teas, including semi-fermented, fermented teas and herbal infusions.
 I would recommend the Ritzy Earl Grey with added cornflowers.